 Based on the interviews with residents as well as special discussions with village leaders, the following scenario has emerged.
-In 2000, the government laid 8,450 metres of drinking water pipes to bring clean water from higher up the valley to all 148 households in Dekhi Village.
-However, subsequent expansion of the 'New Village' concept has resulted in four other villages also connecting pumps to the Namsaling drinking water system.
-Due to this additional consumption, as well as a significant drought in 2009, the drinking water supply for Dekhi Village has become inadequate.
-The water shortage in 2009 lasted for more than five months, causing great difficulties and distress, even some chaos amongst the villagers.
-Some - particularly farmers who had previously had good water resources in their former homes - have begun to long for their old residences and livelihood situations.
+The government built 8,450 metres of drinking water pipes in 2000 to bring clean water from higher up the valley to all 148 households in Dekhi Village.
+However, subsequent expansion of the New Village concept has resulted in four other villages also connecting pumps to the Namsaling drinking water system.
+This additional draw, as well as a significant drought in 2009, has resulted in the drinking water supply for Dekhi Village to be inadequate.
+The water shortage lasted for more than five months in 2009, causing great difficulties and distress, even some chaos amongst the villagers.
+Some villagers - particularly farmers who previously had good water resources in their former homes - have begun to long for their old residences and livelihood situations.

-Over the past decade the project has also built an irrigation station with transmission lines, substations, a diversion canal, two pumping stations, and four 35 kW distribution systems.
-At an additional cost of nearly RMB 17.9 million, these facilities now provide good irrigation control over a total area of 1.92 million mu (1,280 sq km).
+Over the past decade the project also has built an irrigation station with transmission lines, substations, a diversion canal, two pumping stations, and four 35 kW distribution systems.
+At an additional cost of 17,875,100 RMB, these facilities now provide good irrigation control over a total area of 1.92 million mu (1,280 km2).
 The water intake points, however, are all higher than the natural water sources.
-As a result, the villagers can only pump water during the seven or eight months of the summer wet season; but not when crops need irrigation during the dry season or in drought conditions.
-The government has tried to resolve this problem through various means, including a further investment of RMB 1.5 million in 2005 to build a small reservoir together with a 70 metre well; but this system also experienced mechanical failure during early trial operations, following which the contractor suddenly left Tibet, leaving the project incomplete for the following four years.
-More recently, in 2009, a local leader met one of the provincial leaders and explained Dekhi Village's water problems to him - leading to yet another project by local government.
+As a result, the villagers can only pump water during the 7-8 months of the summer wet season; but not when crops need irrigation during the dry season or in drought conditions.
+The government has tried to resolve this problem through various means, including a further investment of 1.5 million RMB in 2005 to build a small reservoir together with a 70 metre well; but this system also experienced mechanical failure during early trial operations, following which the contractor suddenly left Tibet, leaving the project incomplete for the following four years.
+More recently, in 2009, a local leader met one of the provincial leaders and introduced Dekhi Village's water problems to him - leading to yet another project by local government.
 The installation of a small water pump partially resolved the irrigation water issue that has now plagued Dekhi Village for the past eight years.
-At present, local government pays the electricity bill for irrigation pumping.
-However, many Dekhi Village residents are concerned that they may need to pay these fees unaffordable costs to them - in the future.
+At present, local government pays for the irrigation-pumping (electricity) fee.
+However, many Dekhi Village residents are concerned that they may need to pay these fees - unaffordable costs to them - in the future.
 The local government is now working to reduce the operational costs of irrigation and to create a low-cost, effective water diversion system.
 If these problems are not solved, then the water irrigation scheme will continue to fail in meeting its socio-economic objectives.